sohampalande/sohampalande.github.io/_pages/about.md

 <strong>Research:</strong> My research interests lie broadly in statistical machine learning and are motivated by applications in finance and healthcare.
 I am interested in building <b>scalable</b>, <b>interpretable</b> machine learning models that can generalize well out of distribution to derive insights from diverse, <b>time-varying</b> data sources- images/video, measurements, graphs, speech, natural language- while also taking into account the structure of the underlying data and loss surfaces, and can <b>quantify the uncertainty</b> of their predictions.

-I am also interested in adjacent areas such as: few-shot/continual learning, optimization, generative models, clustering/anomaly detection, decision making under uncertainty, time series forecasting, and in synthetic data generation.
+I am also interested in adjacent areas such as: few-shot/continual learning, optimization, generative models, clustering/anomaly detection, decision making under uncertainty, time series forecasting, and synthetic data generation.

 <!-- <ul>
   <li class="">Designing mechanisms to <b>define</b> and <b>detect</b> distribution shifts in various types of data in real time</li>